redux-saga/redux-saga/docs/advanced/TaskCancellation.md

 ## Testing generators with fork effect

 When `fork` is called it starts the task in the background and also returns task object like we have learned previously.
 When testing this we have to use utility function `createMockTask`.
 Object returned from this function should be passed to next `next` call after fork test.
 Mock task can then be passed to `cancel` for example.
-Here is test for `main` generator which is on top of this page.
+Here is test for `main` generator which is on top of this page (the example uses the [jasmine](https://jasmine.github.io/2.2/introduction.html) test framework).

 ```javascript
 import { createMockTask } from '@redux-saga/testing-utils';